WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

 ##   ⭐️  Description of the project
-    This is a 2 in 1 game.
+    This project is a 2 in 1 game.
-    There are a total of 5 rounds where the player can choose to play Crazy Eights or 24 Calculation.
+    There are a total of 5 rounds.
+In each round, the player can choose to play either Crazy Eights or 24 Calculation.
     When player enters the main menu, they will be asked to input their name.
-The game will check if a save file exists and if so will prompt player if they want to continue from where they left off or want to start a new game.
+The game will check if a [Game saved] file exists and if so will prompt player if they want to continue from where they left off or want to start a new game.
-    After round 3, players will play a Slot Machine which gives them a chance to double their bet score.
+    After Round 2 and Round 4, players will play a Slot Machine which gives them a chance to double their bet score.
-    Players will input the number corresponding to the game to play it in the Main Menu (navigation to different games).
-After entering games, players can again input different numbers to start, read rules.
+    Players will input the number corresponding to the game in the Main Menu to play it (navigation to different games).
+After entering games, players can again input different numbers to start the game, read the rules, and choosing the game mode.
-    After 5 rounds, a stats file with the player's name will be created with the stats of the game that they played.
+    After 5 rounds, a file started with [Game result] then with the player's name will be created with their performance of the game that they played.
+Before each round, the player can also choose to save his or her game progress, and enter it again in the future.

 ## ⭐️ Compilation and execution instructions

+    First, download all the files into a single folder and open a terminal for that folder.
+    Then, enter the following 2 commands in the terminal one by one:

     make MainMenu
     ./MainMenu

+    After these steps, a terminal interface of the game will be available.
+Follow the game instructions in the game, and providing correct inputs for the normal operation.
+Always save the game progress to avoid the game crash for wrong inputs mistakenly sometimes.
+Please refer to the Sample Gamerun file for a better sense of how the game interface looks like.
+    Sometimes, if nothing is coming up in the game, just return one more blank line, and then it should be OK (the getline function sometimes let users to enter again in case the previous enter is nothing).
+Have fun with both subgames and try different game modes  :)